BosongDing/Humanoids2024HRI/README.md

 ## Data

-The `taj_raw` folder contains the trajectory data used in the study.
+The `taj_raw.pkl` contains the trajectory data used in the study.
 This data is unpadded and provided in raw format for further analysis and use.

 ## Citation